 The applied QED PT involves all contributions up to the second order, which corresponds to the current state of the art in this field.
 All first-order and many-electron second-order terms are rigorously calculated.
 The situation with the one-electron second-order (two-loop) contributions, whose evaluation to all orders in $\alpha Z$ represents a very complicated task, is currently as follows.
 At present, a part of these contributions has still been considered only within the free-loop approximation~\cite{Yerokhin:2008:062510}.
 However, significant progress has been achieved over the past year.
 First, the convergence-acceleration approach by Sapirstein and Cheng~\cite{Sapirstein:2023:042804}, originally proposed for the first-order self-energy contribution, has been successfully extended to treat two-loop self-energy diagrams~\cite{Yerokhin:2024:251803, Yerokhin:2025:042820}.
-Second, two-loop vacuum-polarization contributions, which were one of the main sources of theoretical uncertainty, have been evaluated~\cite{Volkov:2025:preprint}.
+Second, two-loop vacuum-polarization contributions, which were one of the main sources of theoretical uncertainty, have been evaluated~\cite{Volkov:2025:preprint_03284, Volkov:2025:preprint_02957}.
 In our previous works, for the one-electron two-loop contributions, we used the results summarized in Refs.~\cite{Yerokhin:2015:033103, Yerokhin:2018:052509}.
-In the present study, we incorporate the most recent updates reported in Refs.~\cite{Yerokhin:2025:042820, Volkov:2025:preprint}.
+In the present study, we incorporate the most recent updates reported in Refs.~\cite{Yerokhin:2025:042820, Volkov:2025:preprint_03284}.
 In addition, we previously scaled the values of the one-electron two-loop contributions obtained for the Coulomb potential, when used them in calculations with screening potentials, see Ref.~\cite{Malyshev:2023:042806}.
 In this work, we have decided not to apply this scaling.
-The resulting change in theoretical predictions is fully covered by our estimate for the screening of the one-electron two-loop contributions.
-Specifically, this estimate is given by the one-electron two-loop correction for the $1s$ state multiplied by a conservative factor of $2/Z$~\cite{Malyshev:2024:062824}, and we include it in all uncertainties.
+We note that the resulting change in theoretical predictions is fully covered by our conservative estimate of the uncertainty associated with uncalculated higher-order contributions, which correspond to a set of one-electron two-loop diagrams with an additional photon line mediating the interelectronic interaction.
+This estimate is included in all uncertainties discussed below and is evaluated as the one-electron two-loop correction for the $1s$ state multiplied by a factor of $2/Z$~\cite{Malyshev:2024:062824}.